-As a BDC, we generally are not able to issue our Shares at a price below NAV per share without first obtaining the approval of our shareholders and our independent directors.
+As a BDC, we generally are not able to issue our Shares at a price below net asset value per share without first obtaining the approval of our shareholders and our independent directors.
 If we raise additional funds by issuing more Shares or senior securities convertible into, or exchangeable for, our shares, then percentage ownership of our shareholders at that time would decrease, and you might experience dilution.
-We may seek shareholder approval to sell Shares below NAV in the future.
+We may seek shareholder approval to sell Shares below net asset value in the future.